Using cobalt with Clustered, Multiply Imputed, and Other Segmented Data

 Here we see balance tables for each cluster.
 These are the same

-output we would see if we use bal.tab()
+output we would see if we use bal.tab() for each cluster

-separately (e.g., using the subset
+separately (e.g., using the subset argument).
+All the

-commands that work for bal.tab()
+commands that work for bal.tab() also work here with the

-clusters and hide the individual clusters by setting
+hide the individual clusters by setting

-which.cluster = .none
+which.cluster = .none:

-bal.tab(m.out, cluster = "race", which.cluster = .none)
+bal.tab(m.out, cluster = "race", which.cluster = .none)## Balance summary across all clusters

 ## Type Min.Diff.Adj Mean.Diff.Adj Max.Diff.Adj